mikirosario/libasm/readme.md

 	return:
 		mov		al, byte [rdi]	; If we need to return a non-zero result, it ; will be *dst - *src.
-First we copy the character ; pointer to by rdi to the lower byte of rax (al).
+First we copy the character ; pointed to by rdi to the lower byte of rax (al).
 						; Note this will do nothing to the higher bytes, ; which might still hold junk...